marghidanu/dotfiles/README.md

 ## Setup

-Before you begin, you will need to install `brew` onto your system.
-Run the following command to install it:
+Before you begin, you will need to install `brew` and `ohmyzsh` onto your system.
+Run the following commands to install them:

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
+/bin/bash -c "$(curl -fsSL https://raw.github.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"
 ```

 Follow the steps at the end to finalize your installation.
 Now we can install the rest of the applications: